Achillea Tutti Frutti Series

 Four Delicious Achillea Flavors For Your Garden

-As Little Richard would say—“A-wop-bop-a-loo-bop-a-wop-bam-boom”—The Tutti Frutti series just might make you exclaim this familiar expression associated with his song of the same name!
+As Little Richard would say—“A-wop-bop-a-loo-bop-a-wop-bam-boom!”
+The achillea Tutti Frutti series just might make you exclaim this familiar expression associated with his song of the same name!

-“Tutti Frutti” is Italian for “all fruits”, and serves as inspiration as all the varieties has a fruit in its name.
+“Tutti Frutti” is Italian for “all fruits”, and serves as inspiration as all the varieties have fruits in their names.
 They were the first series of Achillea marketed with four distinct colors.
 Moreover, they were bred to be compact, strong, mounded plants, with uniform flowering and long flowering periods.

 The Tutti Frutti Series comes to Rozanne and Friends® from Sahin breeding (now part of Takii).